 - Display Ads: Weibo’s display ads can be found all over the app and on various pages.
 The size of these advertisements varies by where they’re placed, but each one is optimized for mobile or web viewing alike!

 A setup fee for brands at $1499 with the same minimum top-up amount will get them started on the platform that boasts 445 million monthly active users.

 Use Baidu PPC to boost search engine visibility

 Baidu is the largest search engine in China and the ideal platform for foreign investors and companies who are looking to reach the Chinese consumer.

 Baidu Ads can be split into 2 categories:

-- Baidu Tuiguang: Baidu Tuigang is a China-based company that offers PPC advertising (with format and services such as: ProTheme, Pay for placement (P4P) Baidu TV and Information Feed Ads).
+- Baidu Tuiguang: Baidu Tuigang is a China-based company that offers PPC advertising (with format and services such as ProTheme, Pay for placement (P4P) Baidu TV, and Information Feed Ads).
 It’s similar to Google Adwords and Bing Ads in many ways.
-The PPC advertising platform on Baidu Tuigang enables you to advertise your products and services by placing them in search engine results pages as well as any websites of the Baidu Ecosystem.
+The PPC advertising platform on Baidu Tuigang enables you to advertise your products and services by placing them on search engine results pages as well as any websites of the Baidu Ecosystem.

 You may set up search advertising or display ads on it.
 It’s by far the cheapest of the platforms we’ve presented at minimum spending of $299 and a top-up of $950.

 Bytedance also owns several popular and user-rich platforms in China.
 We’re talking about Douyin, which is the original version of TikTok, Xigua Video, Houshan Video, and Toutiao, which is undoubtedly China’s top news app.
 Thanks, to Bytedance refined and precise targeting algorithm, the group apps are some of the most interesting for paid marketing specialists.